-To inform the community about the NGBR Project and DTOR consultation activities, paid advertising was placed in local newspapers, the Bowen Independent and Central Queensland (CQ) News.
+To inform the community about consultation activities, paid advertising was placed in local newspapers, the Bowen Independent and Central Queensland (CQ) News.
 Table 3-11 includes details of paid advertising and copies of paid advertising are provided in Appendix D.